 Mutual fund returns are not guaranteed.
 In fact, according to research, a large majority of mutual funds fail to beat major market indexes like the S&P 500.
 In addition, mutual funds are not insured against losses.

-Develop your carer as a professional financial analyst with CFI’s online financial modeling and valuation courses.
+Thank you for reading CFI’s guide on Mutual Funds.
 To advance your career, these additional resources from CFI will be helpful.